Mvwestbury/Dstats-topology-test/README.md

 Example command:

-## Run block jackknifing using the R script available in the ANGSD toolsuite
+Run block jackknifing using the R script available in the ANGSD toolsuite

-Rscript jackKnife.R file=output.abbababa indNames=Individual_names.txt outfile=dstats_jackknifed
+´Rscript jackKnife.R file=output.abbababa indNames=Individual_names.txt outfile=dstats_jackknifed´

 Run a loop to produce commands for all "population" comparisons